-TeamCity can label (tag) sources of a particular build (automatically or manually) in your version control repositories.
-The list of labels applied and their application status is displayed on the Changes tab of the build results page.
+TeamCity can label (tag) sources of a particular build (automatically or manually) in your Version Control System.
+The list of applied labels and their application status is displayed on the Changes tab of Build Results.

 Automatic VCS labeling

-You can set TeamCity to label the sources of a build depending on the build status automatically.
-The process takes place in the background after the build finishes and does not affect the build status, which means that a labeling failure is not a standard notification event.
-However, the users subscribed for notifications about failed builds of the current build configuration will be notified about a labeling failure.
+You can set TeamCity to automatically label the sources of a build depending on the build status.
+Labeling is not a standard notification event — it takes place in the background after the build finishes and does not affect the build status.
+However, the users subscribed to notifications about failed builds of the current build configuration will be notified about a labeling failure.

-To configure automatic labeling, you need to specify the root to label and the labeling pattern.
-If you have branches configured for your build configuration, you can label builds from branches you select.
+Labeling is configured per a build configuration/template, as a build feature.
+When adding this feature, you need to specify the root to label and a labeling pattern.
+If there are branches configured for the current build configuration, you can label only builds from specific branches you select.

-You can override the labeling settings inherited from a template completely; you can also apply different labels to different VCS roots.
+It is possible to override the labeling settings inherited from a template completely and apply different labels to different VCS roots.

-Note that if you change the VCS settings of a build configuration, they will be used for labeling only in the new builds.
+Note that if you change VCS settings of a labeled build configuration, they will be used for labeling only in the following new builds.

 "Moving" labels (a label with the same name for different builds, for example,

 SNAPSHOT) are currently supported only for CVS.

-For an example of using the Teamcity VCS labeling feature to automate tag creation, refer to this external posting.
+For an example of using the Teamcity VCS labeling feature to automate tag creation, refer to this external post.

 Manual VCS labeling